 I have two children at Oak Ridge a kindergartener and a 3rd grader so far my children have had a great experience the teachers are hard working caring and professional.
 One of the best things about this school is the parent involvement!
 Parents run an art program the k-1 P.E.
 Program and are active as room parents and on fund raisers.
 I really think the parents and teachers working together helps to make Oak Ridge a great community to be a part of!

 Oak Ridge Elementary School is a public middle school in San Jose.
-The principal of Oak Ridge Elementary School is Sheetal Singh and can be contacted at firstname.lastname@example.org.
-525 students attend Oak Ridge Elementary School and identify primarily as Black, non-Hispanic; Multiracial; and Hispanic.
+The principal of Oak Ridge Elementary School is Sheetal Singh, whose e-mail is firstname.lastname@example.org.
+525 children attend Oak Ridge Elementary School and are mostly Black, non-Hispanic; Multiracial; and Hispanic.
 16% of the Oak Ridge Elementary School students have "limited English proficiency."
 28% of the 525 students here get reduced lunch prices.
 The ratio of students to teachers at Oak Ridge Elementary School is 21:1.
 Frost (Earl) Elementary School is one of the nearest middle schools.

 - Ceramics sculpture